RayYH/rust-practice/README.md

 # Rust Practice

-Some Rust code which may be terrible and buggy, **USE AT YOUR OWN RISK.**
+Some rust code which may be terrible and buggy, **USE AT YOUR OWN RISK.**

 ## License